Jobs to do in the garden in December – 12 ways to keep on top of your winter garden

 FAQs:

-What can you do in your garden in December?
+Can you garden in December?

 With so many jobs to do in the garden in December, it's important to get to work even on the coldest of days.
 Just be sure to wrap up warm and make yourself a mug of something to take outdoors with you; there's nothing quite like a glug of hot tea in the winter sunshine, we promise!